civisanalytics/datascience-python/README.md

 # Creating Equivalent Local Environments

-The `environment.yml` file in this repo can be used to create a python environment that is equivalent to the one in the container. **However, you should change the name of the environment in the `environment.yml` file first!** Otherwise, you might stomp on packages in your root environment or get an error.
+The `environment.yml` file in this repo can be used to create a python environment that is equivalent to the one in the container.
+This environment will be named `datascience`.

 # Contributing